 “You know your Doctor personally, you know your Dentist, but do you know where the food you prepare and serve your family comes from?”

 Our cows are all purebred Angus cows.
-We keep a “closed” herd, so there are no open range or stockyard animals, we never use pesticides or herbicides on the ranch, and because our cows are only pasture raised (grass-fed & grass-finished), there is no infections and no gut inflammation due to grain feeding so there is no need for the overuse of antibiotics.
+We keep a “closed” herd, so there are no open range or stockyard animals, we never use pesticides or herbicides on our pastures, and because our cows are pasture raised (grass-fed & grass-finished), there is no infections and no gut inflammation due to grain feeding so there is no need for the overuse of antibiotics.
 And we never have administered any growth hormones, or steroids of any kind to our cattle!
-Because they are born and raised on the ranch (for several generations), and only eat good rich pasture grass and non GMO alfalfa (not open range wild grass and weeds), the taste and texture of our beef is incredible!
+Because they are born and raised on the ranch (for several generations), and only eat good rich pasture grass and good alfalfa (not open range wild grass and weeds), the taste and texture of our beef is incredible!